 My name's Zoe Kirsty Louise Toolan because one middle name is the loneliest number.
 My surname isn't particularly hard but Zoe 'Toolman' happens on a regular basis, so a website address with my initials is just a lot easier.

-I have one foot in the conceptual, one foot in the visual, and one foot in the everything in-between.
+I grew up in Yorkshire and currently live in Brighton, and I have one foot firmly in the conceptual, one foot in the visual, and one foot in the everything in-between.

 I wear many hats (metaphorically, but also actually because I like hats) and I'm constantly questioning what an artist's role is within this awesome/painful/terrifying/hilarious/shit/beautiful/baffling world we live in.

 Time confuses and scares the hell out of me, but I'm fascinated by the links between it and our understanding.
 'Just' by being alive, everything we know will change or disappear and because of this inevitable and irreversible shift, I place massive importance on direct experience and meaningful social interaction.
 I value family (or friendship or community or inclusion or whatever name you personally call "not feeling alone") above all else, with my work centering around social live art practises that bring people together.
 And conversely, the lack of this: loss and the links between independence and loneliness are constant presences/lines of inquiry.
 I'm also intrigued by our relationships towards objects and how and why an item becomes a treasured possession.
 And drawing, always drawing, which I really believe is the key to making sense of you and it.

 And last but absolutely not least I'm an educator who passionately believes that lifelong education should be accessible to all, and I regard any workshop/course I teach as a live, participatory happening and a vital part of my practice and own education.